Bruce Chick Park car park upgrade and kayak launch site

 • Planning: End 2024

-• Installing a new asphalt access road with concrete edging
+• Installed a new asphalt access road with concrete edging

-• Adding a new stormwater pipe and associated headwalls
+• Added a new stormwater pipe and associated headwalls

-• Removing an existing tree for the new drainage headwall
+• Removed an existing tree to allow for the new drainage headwall

-• Constructing a kayak/canoe launching ramp and connecting concrete footpath (funded through a separate Boating Now grant from Transport for NSW)
+• Constructed a kayak/canoe launching ramp and connecting concrete footpath (funded through a separate Boating Now grant from Transport for NSW)

-Severe weather and flooding in 2022 caused significant damage to the internal access road and car park, including damage to the road surface and subsidence.
-This upgrade aims to address these issues and improve the overall functionality and durability of the car park.
+Severe weather and flooding in 2022 caused major damage to the internal access road and car park, including surface erosion and subsidence.
+The upgrade addressed these issues and improved the car park’s overall functionality and durability.

 How it’s getting done